Ti trovi qui: Home » Research » Topics

 Imbriano Carol

 The activity of the laboratory is focused on NF-Y, a heterotrimeric transcription factor with a “pioneering” role in the establishment of transcriptional programs.
-NF-Y is one of the transcription factors orchestrating oncogenic transcriptional changes, as a result of its activity in the transcription of several genes fundamental in the balance between cell proliferation, diffeentiation and cell death.
+NF-Y regulates several cancer pathways and promotes cancer cell growth and survival, through the transcriptional regulation of genes controlling proliferation, metabolism, differentiation, cell death and invasiveness.

 The research is directed towards investigating the transcriptional activity of NF-Y in cancer cells, in particular the function of NF-Y splice variants generated by alternative splicing events.
-Through in vitro and in vivo genetic, molecular and cellular biology approaches, the team is shedding light on the role of NF-Y isoforms in cancer phenotype and their possible use as novel biomarkers in patients stratification.
-Current investigation is focused on splice-switching strategies based on antisense oligonucleotides as therapeutic approach to alter NF-Y splicing and, consequently, inhibit the metastatic potential of cancer cells.
+Through in vitro and in vivo genetic, molecular and cellular biology approaches, the team is shedding light on:

 Losi Lorena

-IDENTIFICATION OF GENETIC AND EPIGENETIC ALTERATIONS TO SEARCH BIOMOLECULAR MARKERS FOR DIAGNOSIS, PROGNOSIS AND SELECTIVE THERAPIES IN NEOPLASIAS
+IDENTIFICATION OF GENETIC AND EPIGENETIC ALTERATIONS TO SEARCH BIOMOLECULAR MARKERS IN NEOPLASIAS

 Identification of genetic and epigenetic alterations to search biomolecular markers for diagnosis, prognosis and selective therapies in several neoplasias, particularly colorectal and ovarian tumours.